mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 provide surprising and undesirable results.

 Type coercion occurs when the language "automatically" converts one type to another.
-Polymorphic operators are symbols like `+` which in JavaScript either concatenates strings *or* adds two numbers *or* converts a string to a number.
+Polymorphic operators are symbols like the plus sign (`+`) which in JavaScript either concatenates strings *or* adds two numbers *or* converts a string to a number.

-Let's look at a few expressions.
-If you're playing along at home, you might want to cover the right-hand side of the table below to see if you can guess what the results will be.
-If you get them all correct let us know and we can send you a gold star.
+Let's look at a few examples.
+If you're playing along at home, you might want to cover the right-hand side of the table below to see if you can guess what the returned value will be.

 ```js
   var x, y;